 41 Indian Island, flat and covered with turf, lies close off the west side of Great Caribou Island and is separated from it by Shoal Tickle, the SE end of which is not navigable.

-The seasonal settlement of Indian Cove (Caribou Run) was situated on the shores of Shoal Tickle.
+42 The seasonal settlement of Indian Cove (Caribou Run) was situated on the shores of Shoal Tickle.
+A number of private wharves and dwellings are situated in the NW end of Shoal Tickle.